sujith-eag/Learning_Journey/JavaScript/5_Array/01_array_basics/01_Array_Creation.md

 #### 'Array.from()'

 `Array.from()` is an array factory method introduced in ES6.
-It expects an **iterable** or **array-like** object as its first argument and returns a new true array containing the elements of that object.

-It works similarly to the spread operator (`[...iterable]`) and is a simple way to make a copy of an array:
+It accepts an **iterable** or **array-like** object as its first argument and returns a new true array containing the elements of that object.
+This method works similarly to the spread operator (`[...iterable]`) and is commonly used to create copies of arrays.

 ```js
 let copy = Array.from(original);